 Plums

-Plum season has arrived!
+Plum season is still going strong!
 With just the right mix of sweetness and acidity, plums are a lovely way to usher in the fall.
 Plums bake up and roast well, and the selection of recipes below are a wonderful way to kick off fall baking season.
 (And in case you’re holding onto summer, I have a few frozen treats too.)

 - Saffron Chicken and Plums